LGBTQ culture in Philadelphia: Racism accusations

 The Gayborhood had a long history of racism reaching back decades.
 In the 1970s, queer black men were forced to fill out an application to be considered members of one exclusive gay club.
 Only men judged to be "hot" were given entry, and often after a significant wait time.
 Some queer nonprofits in Philly, especially in the wake of the AIDS epidemic, were accused of catering mostly towards queer white men.
 One popular gay bar in the 1990s had racialized party nights, including an "Oriental Express" and "Congo Night", creating significant protests.

 In 2017, a Philadelphia report has suggested that the Gayborhood had a long history of contemporary racism against queer people of color (QPOC), as well as discrimination against women and trans people.
 One video went viral showing an owner of a gay club using a racial slur.
-Many QPOC people stated in the report that they faced discriminatory carding policies.
+Many QPOC stated in the report that they faced discriminatory carding policies.
 Some establishments banned clothing and apparel predominantly worn by QPOC, such as Timberland boots, athletic gear, and hooded sweatshirts in many of the gayborhood establishments.

 In 2021, after organizing PrideDay in June and OutFest in October for 32 years, Philly Pride Presents abruptly dissolved facing community accusations of mismanagement, racism, and transphobia.
 To fill in the role, a local group of LGBTQ+ volunteers formed a new group called PHL Pride Collective.

 In 2024, Philly Dyke March returned after 5 years, but faced a schism after a group of black organizers of the separate Philly Dyke Night claimed that the original organizers remained quiet on multiple progressive issues.
 A separate Philly Dyke March Rebirth was held by queer and trans POC.